 Dan is a staff physician with the Department of Family & Community Medicine of St. Michael’s Hospital, and an Assistant Professor of Family Medicine at the University of Toronto.
 His writing, research and teaching focuses on the social determinants of health, in both health care and public policy.

 Anne Sabourin is an associate at Donnelly Law.
 She advises community groups, green developers, farmers and First Nations on issues in environmental, cultural heritage, municipal and land use planning law.
 While in law school, Anne volunteered with several environmental NGOs and was a member of the City of Toronto’s 3Rs Working Group.
 With her work taking her all over Ontario’s Greenbelt and beyond, she looks forward to supporting TEA’s work creating a greener and fairer Toronto.

-Melissa Bruno is an advocate for a green, healthy and equitable city.
+Melissa Bruno is the Public Affairs Specialist for OPTrust, one of the Canada's largest pension funds.
+Melissa has many years experience advocating for a green, healthy and equitable city.
 Having worked politically at all levels of government, Melissa has a proven track record of successfully managing strategic issue-based campaigns that shape our public policy across all tiers.
-Melissa began her career working for the late Jack Layton, former leader of Canada’s NDP and is currently the chief of staff to the Deputy Leader of Ontario’s NDP.
+Melissa began her career working for the late Jack Layton, former leader of Canada’s NDP.
+She was also chief of staff to the Deputy Leader of Ontario’s NDP.
 Melissa brings her political experience to help TEA build a greener city for all.